 Silhouette animation has a long history with clear roots in shadow puppetry.
-Lotte Reiniger used silhouette animation to create the first (or oldest) animated feature film The Adventures of Prince Achmed.
-Since the film’s original release in 1926, videogames have emerged as a new form of entertainment and a new medium for animation.
+Lotte Reiniger used silhouette animation to create the first or oldest animated feature film The Adventures of Prince Achmed.
+Since the film’s original release in 1926, video games have emerged as a new form of entertainment and a new medium for animation.
 Projection: First Light, developed by Shadowplay Studios and published by Blowfish Studios, calls back to that animation legacy while focusing more heavily on the art form’s foundation in shadow puppetry.
-The game first launched on Apple Arcade, and is now available on Steam, Nintendo Switch, Xbox One, and PlayStation 4.
+The game first launched on Apple Arcade, and will be available on Steam, Nintendo Switch, Xbox One, and PlayStation 4 on Sept.
+29.

 Alyssa Wejebe: Projection: First Light has a very unique look.
 Its 2D silhouette aesthetic reminds me of other games like Apotheon’s ancient Greek pottery style and Nishan Shaman’s Chinese paper cutting style.
 Do you have any thoughts on the appeal of making digital games look like older, traditional art forms?
 What do you think of 2D art in games?